• Home

 The prevalence is highest amongst females who are involved in high-intensity training, have low body fat, and insufficient calorie intake.

-However, a few years later, an internal medicine physician told me I wouldn’t be able to have children because of it.
+However, a few years later, an internal medicine physician told me I wouldn’t be able to have any children because of it.

 Thankfully, I stopped the sport, ate more calories, rested more, and restored my health.
 By God’s grace, my body was able to carry five healthy, full-term babies.